-All cultures are a mix of the indigenous and the assimilated, but Japan is singularly defined by its ability to preserve the ancient while thriving amidst the modern.
-Thus it is a land where the national sport, Sumo wrestling (dating back to 200 AD as a Shinto rite to produce an abundant harvest), vies for TV time with the post WWII-era baseball craze.
-Highly ritualized yet simple, elegant yet bold, traditional yet evolving, static yet dynamic, Japan's contradictions are utterly fascinating.
+Japan is singularly defined by its ability to preserve ancient traditions while thriving amidst the most modern of societies.
+The nation’s rich history and technological prowess provides many points-of-interests to explore – from modern Tokyo’s bustling streets, Kroto’s cultural treasures, picture-perfect valleys in Takayama to the bubbling and therapeutic mineral spas of scenic Hakone.
+It’s the land where the national sport, Sumo wrestling (dating back to 200 AD as a Shinto rite to produce an abundant harvest), vies for TV time with the post WWII-era baseball craze.
+Highly ritualized yet simple, elegant yet bold, traditional yet evolving, static yet dynamic -- Japan's contradictions are utterly fascinating.

 Japan is a land of incredible beauty, rich customs and warm, welcoming people.
-With so much to see and do in this island nation, activities in Japan abound for the enthusiastic traveler.
-Here are a few things to do in Japan that will make your Japan travels special:
+With so much to see and do in this island nation, activities in Japan are plentiful for the enthusiastic traveler.

 Studying Japanese Arts

-If you're looking for an active way to see the sights, multi-day treks in the Japanese Alps - one of the many distinctive things to do in Japan - can be arranged.
+If you're looking for an active way to see the sights, multi-day treks in the Japanese Alps - one of the many distinctive things to do on group trips to Japan - can be arranged.
 Often these routes follow ancient footpaths of samurai warriors or philosophers, and stop at traditional inns that are centuries old.
-Contact us for details.
+Contact an ATJ Asia travel expert for more details.

-The Gion Matsuri is celebrated in Kyoto in July.
+One of the best times of the year for luxury trips to Japan is during July.
+The Gion Matsuri is celebrated in Kyoto in the month of July and is a site not to be missed.
 Large floats carry musicians and revelers through the streets, and everything looks a couple of centuries out of place.